Toyota Vios: Third generation (XP150; 2013)

 The third-generation Vios (designated XP150) for the Asian market was unveiled on 25 March 2013 at the 34th Bangkok International Motor Show in Thailand.
 Its design was previewed by the Dear Qin sedan concept that was first displayed at the April 2012 Auto China.
 Toyota aimed to designate the third-generation Vios as a global model, for markets outside of Asia.
 The car was sold in Thailand shortly after, and from the second quarter in Asia.
 The exterior was enlarged over the front and rear sections and its styling outline was later followed by the XP150 series Yaris hatchback for the Southeast Asian market.
 The instrument cluster position is no longer mounted on the centre of the dashboard.

-In regions such as Africa, South America, the Caribbean and the Middle East, it is marketed as the Yaris Sedan.

-In Mexico and certain South American countries, the XP150 series Vios (for global markets) was sold as the Yaris Sedán.
-It was sold alongside the Mazda2-based Yaris R.
+In regions such as South America, the Caribbean and the Middle East, the XP150 series Vios (for global markets) was sold as the Yaris Sedán.
+It was sold alongside the Mazda2-based Yaris R till 2020.

+In South African regions, only the Yaris hatchback was available for the XP150 model.

+The XP150 series Vios/Yaris sedan, is not offered in the United States, Canada, Australia and New Zealand.
+Yaris sedans subsequently sold in North America from 2015 are based on the Mazda2 and produced for Toyota by Mazda with a 5-year tenure lasting till 2020.

-In 2017, a major facelift model was released, which introduced newer sheet metal, interior design, while sharing the same front styling with the Yaris hatchback.
+In 2017, a facelift model was released, which introduced newer sheet metal, interior design, while sharing the same front styling with the Yaris hatchback.
 The platform was revised with additional weldings for more rigidity and also with additional emphasis on noise, vibration, and harshness.
 Based on Toyota's internal estimates, it saw an 11 percent improvement in this sector, with the dashboard alone received 40 percent more sound insulation than before.
 The facelifted model was marketed in Thailand with the 1.2-litre as the Yaris Ativ to be eligible with the Eco Car program, while the Vios continued to be sold with the Chinese facelift styling and a 1.5-litre engine as a more powerful alternative.
 However, the Yaris Ativ-based styling was used for most markets instead of the facelifted Vios sold exclusively in China and Thailand.

-The XP150 series Vios/Yaris sedan, is not offered in the United States, Canada, South Africa, Australia and New Zealand.
-The second-generation (XP90 model) sedan was sold in these countries as the Yaris, but it was dropped in late 2011 due to lacklustre sales, with only the XP130 model being offered from the 2012 model year.
-Yaris sedans subsequently sold in North America from 2015 are based on the Mazda2 and produced for Toyota by Mazda.